 Restore and Delete Permanently options for Trashed item

-As you can see, under Recovered Orders tab there is one item that was trashed.
-Now if you want to restore this item back to its original place under Recovered Orders list, simply mouse hover the customer name and click on the Restore option.
+As you can see, there is one recovered item that was trashed.
+Now if you want to restore this item back to its original place under Abandoned Orders list, simply mouse over the customer name and click on the Restore option.
 This will restore 1 recovered order leaving no entries in the Trash folder and a message will be displayed as shown below:

-Thus the item is restored from the Trash folder to the Recovered Orders list as shown below:
+Thus the item is restored from the Trash folder to the Abandoned Orders list as shown below:

 Delete Permanently function: